chrisgleissner/microservice/README.md

 [![Build Status](https://travis-ci.com/chrisgleissner/microservice.svg?branch=master)](https://travis-ci.com/chrisgleissner/microservice)

-This repository contains simple REST-based Java 11 microservices for Quarkus, Spring Boot, and Wildfly.
+This repository contains simple REST-based Java 11 microservices for Spring Boot, Quarkus and Wildfly.

 The aim is to provide the following features for all services:
 * REST API for `company` and `employee` entities